International School of Luxembourg: History

 In 1972, with student numbers growing, the school moved to the premises of the Lycée Michel Rodange in Hollerich, where it took the name the American School of Luxembourg and became a not-for-profit organisation.
 From 1977 to 1999 the school was located at 188 Avenue de la Faiencerie in Limpertsberg, where it adopted the name, the American International School of Luxembourg.

 In 1999, the school settled into its current purpose built location in Hollerich on the Campus Geesseknäppchen, which hosts several other Luxembourg-based educational establishments.
 That same year the school adopted its present name, the International School of Luxembourg.

 Structure and student body

 The school is divided into a lower school and upper school.

 The lower school consists of an Early Years Programme serving children aged 3–7, which includes the Preschool, Kindergarten and Grade 1, whilst the rest of the lower school programme serves ages 7–11 in Grades 2-5.

 The upper school consists of a middle school of Grades 6-8, serving ages 11–14, and a high school comprising Grades 9-12 serving ages 14–18.

+The school follows the International Baccalaureate (IB) curriculum, including the Middle Years Programme (MYP), and Diploma Programme (DP).

+The primary language of instruction is English, with French, German, Spanish, and Luxembourgish also taught.

-As of 2023, ISL's student body consists of approximately 1,300 students representing close to 50 nationalities.
+As of 2023, ISL's student body consists of approximately 1,350 students representing close to 50 nationalities.
 On average, students remain enrolled in the school for between 3 and 5 years.